mani-6666/t2/README.md

 # README.md

-## Medusa Backend Deployment on AWS ECS Fargate with Terraform & GitHub Actions
+## Medusa Backend Deployment on AWS ECS Fargate with Terraform and GitHub Actions

 This project demonstrates Infrastructure as Code (IaC) using **Terraform** to deploy the **Medusa headless commerce backend** on **AWS ECS with Fargate**, along with a **GitHub Actions** CI/CD pipeline.